rael-g/Piece/docs/Architecture/Layers/LowLevel/Design.md

 ## 4. Physics Abstraction Layer (PAL)

-The PAL defines a common set of C++ interfaces for physics simulation, allowing the engine to integrate various physics engines as pluggable backends.
+The PAL defines a common set of C++ interfaces for physics simulation, allowing the engine to integrate various physics engines as pluggable implementations.

 ### 4.1. `IPhysicsWorld` (Physics World Manager)